-- a) Before 8 s, G1-G3 are controlled with the conventional droop method represented in Fig. 1. - b) At 8 s, load C2 increases. - c) At 12 s, the reference capacities of G1-G3 are set as 1.2MVA, 0.6MVA, and 1.2MVA, respectively.
+- b) At 8 s, load C2 increases. - c) At 12 s, the reference capacities of G1-G3 are set as 1.2MVA, 0.6MVA, and 1.2MVA, respectively.
 The total load is thus larger than the total generation capacity, and the power regulator starts working. - d) At 16 s, the V-f regulator starts working.

-1) Performance of the proposed control framework

-Fig. 11 and Fig. 12 show the performance of proposed control method in Scenarios 2-1 and 2-2, respectively.
+1) Performance of the Proposed Control Framework: Figs. 11 and 12 show the performance of proposed control method in Scenarios 2-1 and 2-2, respectively.
 They both demonstrate the cooperation of the power regulator and V-f regulator.

 In Figs. 11(a) and 12(a), as a result of different load change, Scenario 2-1 and Scenario 2-2 have distinct load sharing results after 8 s.
 At 12 s, the power regulator starts working.
 S1, S2, and S3 are regulated to 1.2MVA, 0.6MVA, and 1.2 MVA around 12.5 s, which are exactly equal to the reference capacities.
 The reduced generation is compensated by the load response to V-f regulation (load power decreases as V-f decrease).
-S1-S3 remain unchanged after triggering the V-f regulator at 16s, indicating that the power regulator and the V-fregulator work well together.
+S1-S3 remain unchanged after triggering the V-f regulator at 16s, indicating that the power regulator and the V-f regulator work well together.